Lauri1010/NeuralNetworkML/README.md

 NeuralM.exe 0 for training mode
 NeuralM.exe 1 for prediction mode

 Note generating the training set may take several hours.
 The training set is saved to a binary file and then read for the prediction.
-Also be carefull not to set the learning rate too high (you will see what happens).
+Also be carefull not to set the learning rate too high in training (you will see what happens).

 ### You can also build your own compiler in windows with the latest gcc:
 **1. Run basic cygwin setup (installs the cygwin tools)**